pbj-writes/project_mkdocs_material/docs/reuse.md

 productName4: "PBJ's Bike Shop"
 ```

 Below 👇, I have two variables that are NOT defined in the contained repo, `mkdocs-material-project`.
-Again, these are defined in the [`content_lib`](https://github.com/pbj-writes/content_lib) repo
+Again, these variables are defined in the [`content_lib`](https://github.com/pbj-writes/content_lib) repo.

 {{ productName3 }}